Lili Reinhart Claps Back At Backlash Over That Ethel-Jughead Kiss

-Lili Reinhart has zero tolerance for bullying within the Riverdale fandom — even when it’s under the guise of defending her character Betty’s honour.
+Lili Reinhart has zero tolerance for bullying within the Riverdale fandom — even when it’s under the guise of defending her character Betty’s honor.

 The most shocking moment of season 3 of Riverdale wasn’t the presence of the murderous Gargoyle King, floating babies, or even Archie’s brand-new fight club: Instead, for many fans, it was the kiss between Jughead (Cole Sprouse) and someone who is decidedly not his girlfriend Betty.
 During the season 3 episode “As Above, So Below,” Ethel (Shannon Purser) instructed Juggy to lay a smooch on her in order to receive more info about culty game Griffins & Gargoyles.
 Teen Truman Capote, who would do anything for a good clue, obliged.